Stephen-Gates/report-gallery/docs/landscape/application-landscape-reports.md

 ### Filters

-Specific Filters can be used to focus on the required Business Capabilities.
+Use Filters to focus on the required Business Capabilities.

 ---